GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 ## Configure Genesys Cloud

-### Create a custom role to use with Genesys Cloud OAuth clients
+### Create a custom role & assign permissions to use with Genesys Cloud OAuth clients

 1. Navigate to **Admin** > **Roles/Permissions** and click **Add Role**.
 2. Type a **Name** for your custom role.
 (Example: "Blacklist Callers")